github/docs/content/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line.md

 ---
 Merge conflicts occur when competing changes are made to the same line of a file, or when one person edits a file and another person deletes the same file.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)."

-{% tip %}
+> [!TIP]

-**Tip:** You can use the conflict editor on {% data variables.product.product_name %} to resolve competing line change merge conflicts between branches that are part of a pull request.
+> You can use the conflict editor on {% data variables.product.product_name %} to resolve competing line change merge conflicts between branches that are part of a pull request.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github)."

-{% endtip %}

 ## Competing line change merge conflicts